 It is worth noting that notion of the Hermaphrodite is not only found in the mythology of the Greeks.
 The Hindu god Ardanareshwara translates to the “Lord who is half woman” and is a combination of Siva and Shakti.
 Ardanareshwara is the embodiment of the union of male and female energies in the universe, as well as the sacredness of marriage and copulation.
 In a similar vein, the Aztec’s have the Creator Ometecuhtli who was a lord of duality, a god who was also a goddess; the Navajo have Ahsonnutli, the turquoise hermaphrodite, and while not embodied, the Chinese have the concept of Yin and Yang.
 In the Hermetic tradition God was also seen as a union of male and female as described in the Corpus Hermeticum: “And God-the-Mind, being male and female both, as Light and Life subsisting, brought forth another Mind to give things form”.

-If we return now to the Splendor Solis and analyze the masculine side of the figure, there is a recurrence of solar symbolism; from his radiant shield, to his red wing, to his golden halo.
-Likewise, the feminine side of this figure is lunar, from her white wing, to her silver halo, to the egg she holds in her hand.
+If we return now to the Splendor Solis and analyze the masculine side of the figure, there is a recurrence of solar symbolism, his radiant shield, his red wing, his golden halo.
+Likewise, the feminine side of this figure is lunar symbolism, her white wing, her silver halo, the egg she holds in her hand.
 The fifth element is life; that is an alchemical tradition, sometimes drawn symbolically, and sometimes visualized as an egg.
 Menstrual cycles are lunar; life is lunar.
 The egg is an apt metaphor.

 The appearance of the Hermaphrodite comes after what Jung called the Conjunctio, metaphorically the marriage of Solar and Lunar, or the physical marriage of alchemical sulfur and mercury.
 While the imagery of plate 9 is quite explicit in its depiction of the hermaphrodite, it is subtle in comparison to another illuminated medieval text: the Rosarium Philosophorum: